Top 14 Venture Capital Firms for FinTech Startups

 8. Draper Associates

-Draper Associates is an early-stage venture capital firm that backs companies with the potential to reshape entire industries.
-They focus on providing initial funding to ambitious technology startups.
+Draper Associates is an early-stage venture capital firm that backs companies with the potential to transform their industries.
+They focus on founders building technology with far-reaching impact.

-- Industries of focus: Financial Services, FinTech, Software
+- Industries of focus: Financial Services, FinTech, and Software

-- Geographical presence: Headquartered in San Mateo, California
+- Geographical presence: Based in San Mateo, California

 - Founded: 2015